Neutrinos from captured dark matter annihilation in a galactic population of neutron stars: Neutrino flux from captured DM annihilation

-Considering Earth based neutrino detectors are optimized for detecting muon neutrinos we concentrate on the muon neutrino flux originating from DM capture discussed in section \ref{sec:capture}.
-The differential muon neutrino flux reaching Earth from the captured DM annihilation through the long-lived mediator is given by
+Considering the Earth based neutrino detectors are optimized for detecting muon neutrinos we concentrate on the muon neutrino flux originating from DM capture discussed in section \ref{sec:capture}.
+The differential muon neutrino flux reaching the Earth from the captured DM annihilation through the long-lived mediator is given by

-where $D$ is the distance of Earth from the NS population, $\rm Br(Y \rightarrow {\rm SM} \, \bar{\rm SM})$ is the branching ratio of mediator ($Y$) decay to SM states, $dN_{\nu}/d E_{\nu}$ is the neutrino spectrum.
+where $D$ is the distance of the Earth from the NS population, ${\rm Br}(Y \rightarrow {\rm SM} \, \bar{\rm SM})$ is the branching ratio of mediator ($Y$) decay to SM states, $dN_{\nu}/d E_{\nu}$ is the neutrino spectrum.
 We have estimated the total neutrino spectrum at production due to all neutrino flavors \cite{Elor:2015bho}.
-As we are dealing with neutrinos coming from distances of thousands of parsecs, we can safely neglect the oscillation effects and assume the flavor ratio of neutrinos reaching Earth is $\nu_e:\nu_{\mu}:\nu_{\tau}=1:1:1$.
+As we are dealing with neutrinos coming from distances of thousands of parsecs, we can safely neglect the oscillation effects and assume the flavor ratio of neutrinos reaching the Earth is $\nu_e:\nu_{\mu}:\nu_{\tau}=1:1:1$.
 In presenting our results, we have assumed $100 \, \%$ branching ratio to individual SM final states.
-The last term in the parenthesis in Eq. \eqref{eq:flux} represents the survival probability of neutrino to reach Earth.
+The last term in the parenthesis in Eq.\,\eqref{eq:flux} represents the survival probability of neutrino to reach the Earth.
 We will consider the mediator to be long-lived.
-This can be achieved by considering either sufficiently long lifetime ($\tau_0$) of the mediator ($Y$) or sufficiently large boost, $\eta = m_{\chi}/m_Y$.
-These conditions lead to the decay length of the mediator $L=\eta \beta \tau_Y \approx \eta c \tau_0 > R$.
-It is assumed that all the netrino produced by the mediator traverses the distance $\sim \, 8.3 \, {\rm kpc}$ to reach the detectors on Earth.
-Given these assumptions, the neutrino flux in Eq. \eqref{eq:flux} is uniquely determined by DM mass, mediator mass and DM-nucleon cross-section.
-The muon neutrino flux for DM mass $m_{\chi}=100$ TeV, mediator mass $m_Y=2$ TeV and $\sigma_{\chi n} = 10^{-45}$ ${\rm cm^{2}}$ is displayed in Fig. \ref{fig:flux} for various different SM final state channels.
+This can be achieved by considering either sufficiently long lifetime ($\tau_Y$) of the mediator or sufficiently large boost, $\eta = m_{\chi}/m_Y$.
+These conditions can lead to the decay length of the mediator $L \approx \eta c \tau_Y > R$.
+It is assumed that all the neutrinos produced by the mediator traverses the distance $\sim \, 8.3 \, {\rm kpc}$ to reach the detectors on the Earth.
+Given these assumptions, the neutrino flux in Eq.\,\eqref{eq:flux} is uniquely determined by DM mass, mediator mass and DM-nucleon cross-section.
+The muon neutrino flux for DM mass $m_{\chi}=100$ TeV, mediator mass $m_Y=2$ TeV and $\sigma_{\chi n} = 10^{-45} \, {\rm cm^{2}}$ is displayed in Fig.\,\ref{fig:flux} for various different SM final state channels for Moore DM density profile defined in section \ref{sec:capture}.